 If your company is working with sensitive data, has a large user database, or is involved in financial operations, you should pay extra attention to ensure your security measures are properly in place.

 Keeping information safe while everyone is working in the same office is easier than working with distributed remote employee networks.
-With work from home jobs, cybersecurity threats stem from unprotected home and public network access.
+With work-from-home jobs, cybersecurity threats stem from unprotected home and public network access.

 Endpoint security is another factor influencing data breaches.
-This includes updating operating systems and software, using anti-virus programs, and network firewalls.
+This includes updating operating systems and software, using anti-virus programs, and installing network firewalls.

 According to the 2022 State of Endpoint Security Report, it takes 102 days on average to patch critical software and operating systems, leaving sensitive data vulnerable.